Deeply virtual pion production through two-loop order

 where nonperturbative dynamics is encoded in the Gegenbauer moments $a_{2n}(\mu_F)$.
 The recent NNLO study of pion EMFF~\cite{Chen:2023byr} suggests that the lattice QCD prediction by {\tt RQCD} Collaboration, $a_2(2\;\mathrm{GeV})=0.116^{+0.019}_{-0.020}$~\cite{RQCD:2019osh}, gives a better account of the data.
 Therefore we will adopt this value in our phenomenological exploration.

 With the aid of the package \texttt{PolyLogTools}~\cite{Duhr:2019tlz}, the convolution between the hard-scattering kernel and pion DA over $u$ can be done analytically once the latter is expressed in the expanded form of \eqref{DAGegen}.
-Thus the pion TFFs in \eqref{ampl} and \eqref{pi0DVMP} can be reduced into one-dimensional integrals, which can be computed with high numerical precision.
+Thus the pion TFFs in \eqref{ampl} and \eqref{pi0DVMP} can be reduced into one-dimensional integrals, which can be computed with high numerical precision by employing the numerical integrator \texttt{HCubature}~\cite{Cubature} with multiple-precision floating-point support.

 Although there have been impressive recent progress for the first-principle determination of nucleon GPDs from lattice QCD, so far the lattice predictions for nucleon axial-vector GPDs are available only for very limited values of $\xi$~\cite{Bhattacharya:2024wtg,Bhattacharya:2023jsc}.
 Therefore, we turn to two popular parameterizations of nucleon axial-vector GPDs for phenomenological purpose: Goloskokov-Kroll (GK) model~\cite{Goloskokov:2009ia,Goloskokov:2011rd,Kroll:2012sm,Goloskokov:2007nt} and the GPD through universal moment parametrization (GUMP) program~\cite{Guo:2025muf}.
 In the GK model, the isospin symmetry implies that the contributions from the $u$- and $d$-sea quarks cancel with each other inside $\widetilde{F}^3(x,\xi,t)$.
 Consequently, only the valence-quark GPDs contribute to DV$\pi^+$P~\cite{Belitsky:2001nq,Goloskokov:2011rd}.
 On the other hand, the {\tt GUMP 1.0} parametrization represents the first global extraction to consistently synthesize experimental data and lattice QCD constraints at NLO accuracy in the conformal moment expansion framework.